 Length: 15 kilometers

 Recommended tea house for lunch: Tranquility Lodge in Banthanti

 Recommended tea house for overnight stay: Fishtail Lodge in Tadapani

 Day 4: Tadapani (2600 meters) – Kimche (1640 meters)

 The second day was the day of my nightmares before actually starting the Ghorepani trek.
-The last day trekking from Tadapani to Kimche, with a decent of nearly 1000 meters in relative short 12 kilometers, is the day of my nightmares now that I’ve done the trek.
+The last day trekking from Tadapani to Kimche, with a decent of nearly 1000 meters in a relatively short 12 kilometers, is the day of my nightmares now that I’ve completed the trek.

 I was moving pretty slow by the last day with my foot never really recovering from all the miles I’d put on it and the little rest I had each night.

 We had a meeting time that jeeps would pick up our group to make a 3-hour drive bringing us back to Pokhara early in the afternoon.
 I’d been arriving on the second and third days about a full hour or more after most of the rest of our group had arrived, though I was about 30 minutes ahead of two other trekkers in our group.

 I was really nervous about holding everyone up, especially with the promise of a hot shower, air conditioning and a good night’s rest ahead.
 I knew no one would want to hang out waiting for the stragglers.

 So I asked for a packed lunch to take with me.
 I wanted to be able to just eat on the trail when I got hungry instead of stopping and waiting for a hot lunch to be prepared at the planned tea house.
 I figured I could make up some of the time I would most definitely be behind the others.
 I also set off with one of our porters walking with me about 20 minutes ahead of the others, who were hoping the clouds might clear for our final potential panoramic view of the Annapurnas.